Big Basin Redwoods State Park: Fauna

 Mammals such as black-tailed deer, western gray squirrels, chipmunks and raccoons are common, but foxes, coyotes, bobcats, and opossums are also present.
 Cougars are known to live in the park but are rarely sighted.
 Grizzly bears are extinct in California, but were numerous in the past.
 The last known human to die in California due to a grizzly attack in the wild occurred in Big Basin when, in 1875, William Waddell, a lumber mill owner, was killed near Waddell Creek.

 Bird life is abundant throughout the park.
 Steller's jays and acorn woodpeckers are both seen and heard, and the dark-eyed junco is widespread.
 Less obvious are the brown creeper, Anna's hummingbird, northern flicker, olive-sided flycatcher and sharp-shinned hawk.
 The first marbled murrelet nest ever sighted was located in Big Basin not far from the park headquarters.
 These robin-sized seabirds nest high in the oldest coast Douglas-firs and redwoods to feed their young.
 They can be seen or heard at dawn and dusk, high above the forest canopy.

 Many reptiles are also present, but aside from the ubiquitous Coast Range subspecies of the western fence lizard (Sceloporus occidentalis bocourtii), most are rarely seen due to their shy behavior.
 The only dangerous reptile in the park is the Pacific rattlesnake (Crotalus oreganus), found almost exclusively in the high, dry chaparral.

 The damp, shady woodland floor is home to a variety of amphibians.
 Commonly seen species include the California newt (Taricha torosa torosa), Pacific tree frog (Pseudacris regilla), and arboreal salamander (Aneides lugubris).
 Less commonly seen are the black salamander (Aneides flavipunctatus) and California giant salamander (Dicamptodon ensatus) and the threatened California red-legged frog (Rana draytonii).
 Particularly intriguing are banana slugs (Ariolimax spp.), which can reach 6 inches long.

 The butterfly, California sisters (Adelpha bredowii), flutter high in the tree canopies.

 Camping

-Big Basin Redwoods State Park has many options for camping, including cabins, developed campsites, and trail camps.
-Within the park, there are 146 individual campsites, 36 cabins, and five trail camps.
-Campers are allowed to bring dogs to their campsites, provided the dogs are leashed.
-Dogs are not allowed in trail camps.
+Big Basin Redwoods State Park previously had many options for camping, including cabins, developed campsites, and trail camps.
+Within the park, there were 146 individual campsites, 36 cabins, and five trail camps.
+The 2020 CZU Lightning Complex fires destroyed many campgrounds; as of Summer 2024, none have re-opened.

-Each campground at Big Basin Redwoods State Park is open on a different schedule during the year.
-The Huckleberry and Sequoia Campgrounds are open year round while Blooms Creek, Sempervirens, Watashi and Sky Meadow Campgrounds are seasonal.
+Each campground at Big Basin Redwoods State Park was open on a different schedule during the year.
+The Huckleberry and Sequoia Campgrounds were open year round while Blooms Creek, Sempervirens, Watashi and Sky Meadow Campgrounds were seasonal.

-Big Basin Redwoods State Park has five backcountry trail camps, which require permits to use.
-Some of the campsites are on the Skyline-to-the-Sea trail and can be used on the hike with proper permissions.